nsandidge/OctoPrint-Addressable-LED-Strip-Control/README.md

-# OctoPrint-LEDStripControl
+# OctoPrint-Addressable-LED-Strip-Control

-OctoPrint Plugin that intercepts M150 GCode commands and controls local GPIOs accordingly.
+OctoPrint Plugin that intercepts various GCode commands and controls local Raspberry Pi GPIOs accordingly.

 Implements the M150 command syntax from the latest Marlin.